 How Your Staff Cares for the Plate:

 If your staff takes care of the plate it will last a long time.
 That means no banging the plate on a surface to remove food and no throwing the plate into a bus tub or anywhere for that matter.
-Also, it is important not to use any bleach-based chemicals to wash the plates and at least twice per week, the plates should be soaked in a mild detergent like Cascade to remove any protein build-up or stains that may occur.
-Finally, do not put the plate in a microwave or under a heat lamp or its lifespan will be severely shortened.
+Also, it is important not to use any bleach-based chemicals to wash the plates and at least twice per week, the plates should be soaked in a mild detergent to remove any protein build-up or stains that may occur.
+Finally, don't put the plate in a microwave or under a heat lamp or its lifespan will be severely shortened.
 Doing this will dry out the wood pulp used to make the plate and will eventually cause the melamine to become brittle and break.